vrcxz/Tutorial/README.md

 ---

 ## <a id="print">printing "Hello World"</a>
 Para makaprint, gagamit tayo ng `cout` with the operator `<<`.
-If you tried running the program previously, you will notice that it will retutn an error that says 'undefined identifier cout', which basically means walang idea yung compiler kung ano yung `cout`.
+If you tried running the program previously, you will notice that it will return an error that says 'undefined identifier cout', which basically means walang idea yung compiler kung ano yung `cout`.

 ```cpp
 #include <iostream> //or <iostream.h> in turbo c++